parse-community/parse-server/CONTRIBUTING.md

 * The `lib/` folder is not committed, so never make changes in there.
 * Always make changes to files in the `src/` folder.
 * All the tests should point to sources in the `lib/` folder.
+* The `lib/` folder is produced by `babel` using either the `npm run build`, `npm run watch`, or the `npm run prepare` step.
+* The `npm run prepare` step is automatically invoked when your package depends on forked parse-server installed via git for example using `npm install --save git+https://github.com/MY_USERNAME/parse-server#MY_FEATURE`.

 ### Troubleshooting